thr321456/thr321456/README.md

 - 👋 Hi, my name is Hao Ran and this is my profile
-- 👀 I’m interested in ...
+- 👀 I’m interested in all things tech
-- 🌱 I’m currently learning ...
 - 📫 You can reach me at then_hr@hotmail.com

 <!---